atokad5/papasandbeer-springbreak2018/readme.md

 - Final borders (1em width) 15px radius ✅

 # Info/Contact Page
-- ✅Need conditional logic for contact form
+- Need conditional logic for contact form
 - Remove more info link  ✅
 - Header for follow us (indentify for headers) ✅
-- replace mail with snapchat (instagram, snapchat, twitter, facebook, youtube)
+- replace mail with snapchat (instagram, snapchat, twitter, facebook, youtube) ✅

 # Travel and Hotel Page
 - Waiting on Christian/Chris for more details on content
 - Add map with location
 - Hotels Carousel for booking
-- Travel Faq in the bottom
+- Travel Faq in the bottom ✅

 # About Page
 - About Page to be determined for nav ✅